sdoboli/Lab8_CSC16_S21/README.md

 	g) Check the files in the assignment foder:

 		Type: ls

-5. Goal: Understand how to use cin to input data in your program.
-Check the code: input.cpp
-	a) Open the file in visual studio code.
-Write down what you think the code is doing.
-	b) Compile the program: make input
-	c) Run the program: ./input

 Congratulations!
 You are now ready to start your assignment.

+###Problem 1

-Problem 1) Goal: Understand how to generate random numbers in C++:
+Goal: Understand how to generate random numbers in C++:

   1. Open the file generate_random.cpp in visual studio code.
 Look at the code.
   2. Compile the program: make random
   3. Run the program: ./random
   4. Fill out answers to questions 1 to 4
   5. Add code for question 5.
   6. When you finished all, run the program once only with the following command.
-This will save the output of the file in a file called out_lab1_1.
+This will save the output of the file in a file called out_lab2_1_random.
 		./random |tee out_lab2_1_random
   7. Update changes to your local repository.
 Type `git add out_lab2_1_random`.
 Then commit with a message:

 	git commit -am "your message"

-Problem 2)
+###Problem 2

+Goal: Understand how to use cin to input data in your program.
+   1. Open the file input.cpp in visual studio code.
+Write down what you think the code is doing.
+   2. Compile the program: make input
+   3. Run the program: ./input
+   4. Fill out answers to questions 1 to 4
+   5. Add code for question 5.
+   6. When you finished all, run the program once only with the following command.
+This will save the output of the file in a file called out_lab2_2_input.
+		./input |tee out_lab2_2_input
+  7. Update changes to your local repository.
+Type `git add out_lab2_2_input`.
+Then commit with a message:

+	git commit -am "your message"

 First Problems